trypeggy/instagram_dm_mcp/readme.md

    Open Claude Desktop and you should now see the Instagram DM MCP as an available integration.

    Or restart Cursor.
 ---

+## Troubleshooting

+For additional Claude Desktop integration troubleshooting, see the [MCP documentation](https://modelcontextprotocol.io/quickstart/server#claude-for-desktop-integration-issues).
+The documentation includes helpful tips for checking logs and resolving common issues.

+---

 ## Feedback

 Your feedback will be massively appreciated.
-Please [tell us](mailto:feedback@usegala.com) which features on that list you like to see next or request entirely new ones.
+Please [tell us](mailto:tanmay@usegala.com) which features on that list you like to see next or request entirely new ones.

 ---